Altinn/altinn-studio-docs/content/app/development/logic/validation/files/_index.en.md

           return (true, errors);
       }
     ```
-3. **Register you implementation in the applications depenency container**
+3. **Register you implementation in the applications dependency container**
     Once you have your code in place you need to register your implementation in order for the code to be executed when uploading files.
     ```csharp
       services.AddTransient<IFileAnalyser, YourAnalyserImplementation>();